fish-filet/DesktopCommanderMCP/README.md

 - **This data is NOT sent anywhere** - it remains on your computer for your personal insights

 ### Feedback System
-- Use the `give_feedback_to_desktop_commander` tool to provide feedback about Desktop Commander
-- Opens a browser-based feedback form to send suggestions and feedback to the development team

 - Only basic usage statistics (tool call count, days using, platform) are pre-filled to provide context but you can remove them

 ### External Telemetry Opt-Out